By using this site, you agree to the Privacy Policy and Terms of Use.

 Key takeaways

-• 194 WHO member states approved strengthened pandemic preparedness frameworks with mandatory surveillance timelines and biennial compliance audits, moving beyond the 2024 non-binding accord.
+• 194 WHO member states participated in discussions on strengthened pandemic preparedness frameworks with surveillance and compliance monitoring mechanisms.

-• High-income nations committed $500 million in grants for antibiotic research and innovation partnerships, while persistent health workforce shortages of 18 million workers in low- and middle-income countries remain a critical implementation challenge.
+• Discussions included funding mechanisms for antibiotic research and innovation partnerships, while addressing health workforce shortages in low- and middle-income countries.

-• New dedicated pandemic prevention trust fund mechanism approved to ensure predictable financing, though budget allocation deferred to September 2026 session.
+• A dedicated pandemic prevention trust fund mechanism was discussed to ensure predictable financing.

 Frequently asked questions

-All healthcare facilities must establish antibiotic stewardship programs that track prescribing patterns and reduce unnecessary antimicrobial use.
-The target is a 30% reduction in unnecessary prescribing within five years, monitored through national surveillance systems linked to the WHO’s Global AMR Surveillance System, as outlined in the resolution passed on 19 May 2026.
+Discussions included requirements for healthcare facilities to establish antibiotic stewardship programs to track prescribing patterns and reduce unnecessary antimicrobial use, with monitoring through national surveillance systems, as outlined in the assembly discussions on 19 May 2026.

 Source: Seventy-ninth World Health Assembly – Daily update: 19 May 2026